-- 31.2.7.3.3 If a material modification to the regulated backstop solution is proposed by any federal, state or local agency, the Responsible Transmission Owner will request the NYISO to conduct a supplemental reliability review.
-If the NYISO identifies any reliability deficiency in the modified solution, the NYISO will so advise the Responsible Transmission Owner and the appropriate federal, state or local regulatory agency(ies). - 31.2.7.3.4 If the appropriate federal, state or local agency(ies) does not approve a necessary authorization for the regulated backstop solution, all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision will be recoverable by the Responsible Transmission Owner under the NYISO cost recovery mechanism regardless of the nature of the solution. - 31.2.7.3.5 The NYISO is not required to review market-based solutions to determine whether they will meet the identified Reliability Need in a timely manner after the regulated backstop solution has received federal and state regulatory approval, unless a federal or state regulatory agency requests the NYISO to conduct such a review.
-The NYISO will report the results of its review to the federal or state regulatory agency, with copies to the Responsible Transmission Owner. - 31.2.7.3.6 If a necessary federal, state or local authorization for a regulated solution is withdrawn, all expenditures and commitments made up to that point including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable under the NYISO cost recovery mechanism by the Responsible Transmission Owner regardless of the nature of the solution.
-When an alternative regulated solution proposed by a Transmission Owner or Other Developer has been determined by the PSC or other State authorities to be the preferred solution to a Reliability Need and the Transmission Owner or Other Developer makes all best efforts to obtain necessary federal, state or local authorization, but these authorizations are not granted or are withdrawn, then all reasonably incurred expenditures and necessary expenses incurred to implement an orderly termination of the project, will be recoverable under the NYISO cost recovery mechanism by the Transmission Owner or Other Developer, provided that such expenditures and commitments were before the PSC or other State authorities when it made its determination that the alternative regulated solution is the preferred solution.
+- 31.2.7.3.4 If the appropriate federal, state or local agency(ies) does not approve a necessary authorization for the regulated backstop solution, all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision, including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable by the Responsible Transmission Owner under the ISO cost recovery mechanism in Rate Schedule 10 of this tariff regardless of the nature of the solution. - 31.2.7.3.5 The ISO is not required to review market-based solutions to determine whether they will meet the identified Reliability Need in a timely manner after the regulated backstop solution has received federal and state regulatory approval, unless a federal or state regulatory agency requests the ISO to conduct such a review.
+The ISO will report the results of its review to the federal or state regulatory agency, with copies to the Responsible Transmission Owner. - 31.2.7.3.6 If a necessary federal, state or local authorization for a regulated backstop solution is withdrawn, all expenditures and commitments made up to that point including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable under the ISO cost recovery mechanism in Rate Schedule 10 of this tariff by the Responsible Transmission Owner regardless of the nature of the solution.
+When an alternative regulated solution proposed by a Transmission Owner or Other Developer has been determined by the NYPSC or other State authorities to be the preferred solution to a Reliability Need and the Transmission Owner or Other Developer makes all best efforts to obtain necessary federal, state or local authorization, but these authorizations are not granted or are withdrawn, then all reasonably incurred expenditures and necessary expenses incurred to implement an orderly termination of the project will be recoverable under the ISO cost recovery mechanism in Rate Schedule 10 of this tariff by the Transmission Owner or Other Developer, provided that such expenditures and commitments were before the NYPSC or other State authorities when it made its determination that the alternative regulated solution is the preferred solution.